muratk3n/thirdwave/en/tweets/2019/week34.md

 Ha ha

-"
-Tweet 1: 'Our Economy is very strong'
+"Tweet 1: 'Our Economy is very strong'

 Tweet 2: We need four rate cuts and maybe some quantitative easing, too"